mannichopra/Bike-rental/README.md

 order by membership_type_name, month;
 ```

-8. **Emily wants to segment customers based on the number of rentals and
+8. **Jessica wants to segment customers based on the number of rentals and
 see the count of customers in each segment.
 Categorize customers based on their rental history as follows:
 Customers who have had more than 10 rentals are categorized as 'more than 10' .
 Customers who have had 5 to 10 rentals (inclusive) are categorized as 'between 5 and 10' .